Maundy Gregory: Early life

 Gregory was born in Southampton, Hampshire, the son of Francis Maundy Gregory, vicar of St Michael's, Southampton, and Elizabeth Ursula, daughter of Mayow Wynell-Mayow, rector of Southam, Warwickshire, and head of a Cornwall landed gentry family.

 Gregory attended Banister Court school in Southampton.
 A classmate was Harold Davidson, later known as the Rector of Stiffkey.
 He attended Oxford University as a non-collegiate student, but left in 1899, before graduation.
 Gregory became a teacher, and later worked as an actor and theatre producer.

 Much of the information about Gregory comes from his own papers and curriculum vitae, the truth of which is questionable.
 According to these sources, Vernon Kell, head of MI5, recruited Gregory in 1909, possibly because of Gregory's connections from London's nightlife.
 At MI5, Gregory mainly compiled dossiers on suspected foreign spies living in London.
 Later, Sidney Reilly allegedly recruited Gregory for the recently formed MI6.

 Gregory referred to his alleged time at MI5 and MI6 when he asserted that he had raised funds for the fight against Bolshevism.
 Official records verify that Gregory served as a private in the Irish Guards, but do not verify his time at MI5 or MI6.
 Gregory claimed that at about the same time he claimed he was working for MI5 and MI6, he became acquainted with Basil Thomson, the Assistant Commissioner of the Metropolitan Police's Criminal Investigation Department (CID).
 The relationship between Gregory and Thomson lasted for several years.
+In 1919 Gregory opened a newspaper The Whitehall Gazette and St James's Review to which Thomson contributed an anonymous piece.